-We first measure the performance of both the 1-D convolution and a 2-D DNN convolution layer.
-For quantified analyses, we randomly generate feature and kernel vectors to evaluate the performance of the 1-D convolution.
-For the 2-D DNN layer, we pick the final layer of UltraNet~\cite{UltraNet2020}, which is the champion model for the DAC-SDC contest 2020 and randomly generate feature and kernel sequences.
-Since modern CPUs are equipped with 32-bit multipliers, without loss of generality, we use $A=B=32$ bits as the multiplication bitwidth and pack $p=q=4$-bit unsigned values in each of the operands.
+We then evaluate the performance of the 1-D convolution together with the 2-D DNN layer.
+For the 2-D layer, we pick the final layer of UltraNet~\cite{UltraNet2020}, which is the champion model for the DAC-SDC contest 2020, and randomly generate feature and kernel sequences.
+Same as the previous experiment, we use $A=B=32$ bits as the multiplication bitwidth and pack $p=q=4$-bit unsigned values in each of the operands.
 According to Theorem~\ref{lemma:h_stack}, we obtain $N = 3, K = 3, G_b = 2$ and $S = 10$ bits.
 Figures \ref{fig:cpu_eval_1d} and \ref{fig:cpu_eval_2d} show the 1-D and 2-D convolution latency results on the Intel platforms, respectively.
 Both are compared to the baseline implementation with nested loops without our HiKonv solution, noted as ``Naive" in the figure.
 The implementations to support signed and unsigned values are slightly different from each other, and we evaluate both of them, noted as Signed and Unsigned in the figure.
 CPU hardware lacks bitwise management capability, and dealing with signed values can cause overhead from intricate bit operations.
 HiKonv-enabled convolution implementations with signed integer support perform at least $2.26\times$ faster than the naive ones and reach $3.21\times$ faster for only unsigned support.
 For 2-D convolutions, HiKonv performs $2.74\times$ for signed data input and achieves $3.19\times$ speed-up for unsigned implementation compared to naive implementation.
-The implementations that only support unsigned integer input is always faster because there are no sign bit checking during output data split.
+The implementations that only support unsigned integer input are always faster because there is no sign bit checking during output data split.

 The same performance improvement has been observed on the ARM processor, as shown in Figure~\ref{fig:arm_eval_1d} and Figure~\ref{fig:arm_eval_2d}.
-Compared to naive implementation on ARM processor, the speedups for signed and unsigned data input reach $2.21\times$ and $3.06\times$ for 1-D convolution and $2.75\times$ and $2.98\times$ for 2-D convolution.
-Although all results are magnitude slower than the implementations on Intel X86\_64 CPUs, the speedups are only slightly reduced due to the constrained cache size and memory access capability on ARM processor.
+Compared to naive implementation on an ARM processor, the speedups for signed and unsigned data input reach $2.21\times$ and $3.06\times$ for 1-D convolution and $2.75\times$ and $2.98\times$ for 2-D convolution.
+Although all results are magnitude slower than the implementations on Intel X86\_64 CPUs, the speedups are only slightly reduced due to the constrained cache size and memory access capability on the ARM processors.